 Over the past three decades, optical fibers have revolutionized the telecommunications industry.
 In terms of transmission speed, security, weight, cost, bandwidth, and lifespan have huge advantages over traditional copper cables.
-Optical fiber rotary joint is a device that allows the transmission of an optical signal through the interface between a continuous rotating platform and its fixed structure.
+An optical fiber rotary joint is a device that allows the transmission of an optical signal through the interface between a continuous rotating platform and its fixed structure.
 Also called optical rotary connectors or optical slip rings, the applications of optical fiber rotary joints have spread with the increasing acceptance of transmission lines of fiber optic communication.

 Optical fiber rotary joints are a means of passing signals through rotating interfaces, especially when transmitting large amounts of data.
 They retain the key benefits of end-to-end fibers and are available in single as well as multi-channel options.
-The size and most economical options are single and double channel designs.
+The size and most economical options are single and double-channel designs.
 If there is more than one fiber in the system, multiplexing solutions are available to combine several channels on one/ two fibers to allow Optical fiber rotary joints to use one/two channels.

-Types of Optical fiber rotary joints
+Types of Optical Fiber Rotary Joints

 There are two types of optical fiber rotary joints; single-mode and multimode.
 Single-mode fibers allow only a kind of optical energy to propagate due to their small size and small numerical aperture.
 For this reason, they display very high-frequency bands at wavelengths between 1 270 nm and 1,650 nm.
 These fibers are designed with exact mechanical alignment.
 The alignment requirements depend on the wavelength of the optical fiber rotary joints analysis.
 Multimode fibers have massive cores and large digital apertures that allow multiple models of light energy to propagate.
-These properties allow more light to be transferred from the sources such as VCSEL and LEDs, but they result in more attenuation and scattering.
+These properties allow more light to be transferred from sources such as VCSEL and LEDs, but they result in more attenuation and scattering.
 Because of these properties, multimode fiber systems are generally used for shorter data communication connections.

 Applications of Optical Fiber Rotary Joints